- Set a goal

 (3) Longer listening sections and reading passages

-(4) Complete tapescripts and
+(4) Complete tapescripts and answer keys

 (5) Answer sheets for each test using authentic TOEIC format